Flight Attendant

 Do you notice any difference in the way you're treated by first class passengers vs. coach passengers?

-Asked by My Grain about 12 years ago
+Asked by My Grain over 12 years ago

 I wish I could provide some juicy stories to answer your question but sadly, the airline I work for does not offer first class.
 So I'll just say this, I've seen passengers with all shapes and sizes of bank accounts and there's no rule for who is going to treat me best, although wealthier folks do tend to be lower maintenance.
 But what it really comes down to is a person's attitude.
 If someone marches on the plane with a sense of entitlement I can guarantee we won't get along because they've forgotton I'm there for their safety, not to fetch their slippers.
 On the other hand, guests who are polite and appreciative will have me bend over backwards for them whether they want the world on a silver platter or just to be left alone, and I'm willing to bet that there's no correlation between the two behaviours and the price of the ticket.
 Maybe one day we'll introduce first class and I'll be singing a new tune, but until then I can assure you that manners are something money can't buy!